-Prior to his appointment, Mr Yee was the Director of Corporate Affairs at iX Biopharma Ltd and General Manager of its nutraceutical business from 2021 to 2022 and Head of Catalist, CIMB Bank Berhad, Singapore Branch from 2011 to 2021.
+Prior to joining Datapulse, Mr Yee was the Director of Corporate Affairs at iX Biopharma Ltd and General Manager of its nutraceutical business from 2021 to 2022 and Head of Catalist, CIMB Bank Berhad, Singapore Branch from 2011 to 2021.

-Mr Yee is currently the Lead Independent Director of First Sponsor Group Limited and a Member of Audit Committee of Ren Ci Hospital (a Singapore charity).
+Mr Yee is currently the Independent Director of SGX-listed First Sponsor Group Limited and Beng Kuang Marine Limited.
+He also serves on the Audit Committee of Ren Ci Hospital (a Singapore charity).

-Mr Yee also served as a Member of Parliament of Chua Chu Kang GRC ("Nanyang division") from 2015 to 2020.
+Mr Yee was a Member of Parliament of Chua Chu Kang GRC ("Nanyang division") from 2015 to 2020.